Turkish nationality law: Loss of citizenship

-The Blue Card as a form of "Citizenship lite"
+Blue Card

-Former Turkish citizens who were forced to give up their Turkish citizenship (for example, because they have naturalized in a country that usually does not permit dual citizenship, such as Germany or Austria) can apply for the Blue Card (Mavi Kart), which gives them some citizens' rights back, e.g. the right to live and work in Turkey, the right to possess land or the right to inherit.
+Former Turkish citizens who were forced to give up their Turkish citizenship (for example, because they have naturalized in a country that usually does not permit dual citizenship, such as Austria) can apply for the Blue Card (Mavi Kart), which gives them some citizens' rights back, e.g. the right to live and work in Turkey, the right to possess land or the right to inherit.
 Excluded from this "Citizenship lite" is the right to vote.

 Naturalization

 A foreign national may apply for naturalization if the following conditions are met: